 The query support is a combination of query mechanisms for retrieving content objects among the indexed information, in the AXMEDIS database (for content processing, composition, formatting, etc.), on the P2P AXEPTool, on the content collector referencing the content contained in the CMSs (Crawled Results Integrated Database).
-The present technology to formalize the queries will be reviewed and the most flexible and diffuse model and format will be chosen for the formal definition of queries.
-Architectures of the queries will be analyzed and mapped on the AXMEDIS need to assess them.

-This Task is about the definition of a common format for:
+From the AXMEDIS database interface it has to be possible to make valid queries for all the environments and read unified results.
+From the AXEPTool or from the Collector the queries can be performed only on their environment.
+This Task is about the definition of a common format for sending queries and exchanging results.